New (to this page) Freebie Pattern

 Meet Spencer the Spider!

+He’s the new addition to the Freebies page!
 Just click to begin crafting a creepy eight legged pal!

 Freebie Pattern!